markweitzel/testStuff/.github/ISSUE_TEMPLATE/api-review-request.md

 Link to swagger:

-Link to PR created against azure/azure-rest-api-specs with the swagger definition of the API
+Other members of your team to invite to the working session:

 Preferred time zone: